-The care and treatment of patients is being provided by a dental team that is appropriately trained to carry out their duties.
+As a result of the action taken, following the inspection, it is determined that the care and treatment of patients is being provided by a dental team that is appropriately trained to carry out their duties.

 5.2.3 Is the practice fully equipped and is the dental team trained to manage medical emergencies?